Harsiese (C)

 Harsiese C was the Second Prophet of Amun from the time of Osorkon II and Harsiese A.

 Family and background

 Harsiese C was the son of the fourth prophet of Amun Nakhtefmut A (also called Djedthutefankh B) and Nesmut (ii).
 Nakhtefmut A was a second cousin to Osorkon II and also held the positions of Second and Third Prophet of Khons.
 Harsiese was Fourth Prophet of Amun, Second Prophet of Amun, Seal-bearer of the King of Lower Egypt, and Eyes of the King in Karnak.
 He was also attested as the Letter-writer of the Estate of the God's Adoratrix of Amun.

-Harsiese married Isweret, a daughter if King Harsiese A. Their son Djedkhonsefankh C would later serve as fourth Prophet of Amun.
+Harsiese married Isweret, a daughter of King Harsiese A. Their son Djedkhonsefankh C would later serve as fourth Prophet of Amun.

-Harsiese is said to have had e special relationship with the king.
+Harsiese is said to have had a special relationship with the king.
 On the statue dedicated by his son he is said to have calmed the king after he became angry.